-Exhibit Incorporated by Reference Number Exhibit Description Form File No. Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of Zoom Video Communications, Inc. 8-K 001-38865 3.1 April 23, 2019 3.2 Amended and Restated Bylaws of Zoom Video Communications, Inc. S-1/A 333-230444 3.4 April 8, 2019 10.1 Offer Letter by and between Zoom Video Communications, Inc. and Velchamy Sankarlingam dated May 19, 2020 10.2 Director Offer Letter by and between Zoom Video Communications, Inc. and Lieut.
-General H.R.
-McMaster dated May 6, 2020 10.3 Zoom Video Communications, Inc. 2019 Equity Incentive Plan Non-Employee Director Global Restricted Stock Unit Award Grant Notice, as amended 10.4 Zoom Video Communications, Inc. Non-Employee Director Compensation Policy, as amended 31.1 Certification of Chief Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Chief Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley, Act of 2002.
+Exhibit Incorporated by Reference Number Exhibit Description Form File No. Exhibit Filing Date 3.1 Amended and Restated Certificate of Incorporation of Zoom 8-K 001-38865 3.1 April 23, 2019 Video Communications, Inc. 3.2 Amended and Restated Bylaws of Zoom Video S-1/A 333-230444 3.4 April 8, 2019 Communications, Inc. 10.1 Zoom Video Communications, Inc. 2019 Equity Incentive Plan Global Restricted Stock Unit Award Grant Notice for Executive 0.4.4.6 Officers, as amended 31.1 Certification of Chief Executive Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Chief Financial Officer pursuant to Exchange Act Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certifications of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page from the Registrant's Quarterly Report on Form 10-Q for the quarter ended July 31, 2020, has been formatted in Inline XBRL whether made before or after the date of this Quarterly Report on Form 10-Q, irrespective of any general incorporation language contained in such filing.
+101.INS XBRL Instance Document (the instance document does not 101.1115 appear in the Interactive Data File because its XBRL tags are embedded within the Inline EXBRL document) 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.1 KE Cover Page Interactive Data File (the cover page from the 104 Registrant's Quarterly Report on Form 10-Q for the quarter ended October 31, 2020, has been formatted in Inline XBRL)